History of Indiana: Women's organizing and activism

 Middle-class Black women activists were organized through African American Baptist and Methodist churches, and under the leadership of Hallie Quinn Brown who formed a statewide umbrella group, the Indiana State Federation of Colored Women's Clubs.
 Racism prevented the organization from association with its white counterpart, the Indiana State Federation of Women's Clubs.
 White Hoosier suffragist May Wright Sewall spoke at the founding convention in a show of solidarity with Black Hoosier women.
 The Indiana Association of Colored Women's Clubs sponsored 56 clubs in 46 cities in the state, with 2000 members by 1933, and a budget of over $20,000.
 Most members were public school teachers or hairdressers, as well as women active and local business in the Black community, and in government positions.
 They affiliated with the National Federation of Afro-American Women, headed by Mrs. Booker T. Washington, and became part of her husband's powerful network of Black activists.
-One of the most prominent members in Indiana was Madame C. J. Walker of Indianapolis, who owned a nationally successful business selling beauty and hair products for Black women.
+One of the most prominent members in Indiana was Madam C. J. Walker of Indianapolis, who owned a nationally successful business selling beauty and hair products for Black women.
 Club meetings focused on home-making classes, research, and statistics regarding the status of African Americans in Indiana and nationwide, suffrage, and anti-lynching activism.
 The local clubs operated rescue missions, nursery schools, and educational programs.

 Floods

-Between March 23 and March 27, 1913, Indiana and more than a dozen other states experienced major flooding during the Great Flood of 1913; it was Indiana's worst flood disaster up to that time.
+Between March 23 and 27, 1913, Indiana and more than a dozen other states experienced major flooding during the Great Flood of 1913; it was Indiana's worst flood disaster up to that time.
 The weather system that created the unprecedented flooding arrived in Indiana on Sunday, March 23, with a major tornado at Terre Haute.
 In four days, rainfall topped nine inches in southern Indiana, more than half of it falling within a twenty-four-hour period on March 25.
 Heavy rains, runoff, and rising rivers resulted in extensive flooding in northeast, central, and southern Indiana.
 Indiana's flood-related deaths were estimated at 100 to 200, with flood damage estimated at $25 million (in 1913 dollars).
 State and local communities handled their own disaster response and relief.
 The American Red Cross, still a small organization at that time, established a temporary headquarters in Indianapolis and served the six hardest-hit Indiana counties.
 Indiana governor Samuel M. Ralston appealed to Indiana cities and other states for relief assistance and appointed a trustee to receive relief funds and arrange for distribution of supplies.
 Independent organizations, such as the Rotary Club of Indianapolis and others, helped with local relief efforts.